Dredging

 Fish Stocking

 Over the past several years, the SFLECC has combined its efforts with those of other groups in the lakes community to stock fingerlings.
 In 2008, the SFLECC and the Lake Shafer Association stocked 3,300 walleye pike in Lake Shafer and 1,500 walleye pike in Lake Freeman.
 In 2009, 6,000 largemouth bass were introduced into Lake Freeman with the assistance of local bass fishermen.
 In the spring of 2019, the SFLECC stocked 4,000 largemouth bass, half in Freeman and half in Shafer, with the help of a $1,000 grant from the White County Community Foundation.
-In the spring of 2022, the SFLECC stocked 4,000 largemouth bass in both lakes, and in spring 2024 another 6,000 largemouth bass, all thanks to a $40,000 grant from NIPSCO.
-The type of fish stocked is based on recommendations from Indiana DNR Fisheries Biologists and availability at local fisheries.
+Thanks to a $40,000 grant from NIPSCO, we stocked 4,000 largemouth bass in both lakes in 2022; another 6,000 largemouth bass in both lakes in 2024, and 5,400 more largemouth bass in both lakes in 2025.
+The type of fish and amount stocked is based on recommendations from Indiana DNR Fisheries Biologists and availability at local fisheries.

 Adopt-A-River Program